Cross your Business threshold and go into “commercial mode”. Leave “Family-thinking” outside.

 Policies and Procedures

 Operating Policies formally document the “what, why, how and when” of key business processes and activities.

 On the creative side, they encourage serious thinking about how to improve business operations, and encourage buy-in to the improvement process.

 On the practical side, they help to increase clarity and certainty about how things are supposed to be done to achieve maximum efficiency, productivity and profitability.
-They also support the practical enforcement of those intentions, thereby forming part of the basis for professional management discipline.
+They avoid the need to reinvent the wheel every time something new comes along, and they support the practical and objective enforcement of those intentions, thereby bolstering the drive towards professional management discipline.